techscapades/raspberrypi-hotspot-wifi-client-switch/README.md

 If you want to use the power and oled saving mode use "toggle_HS_client_SSD1306_power_save.py", this will turn the display off after 20 seconds, press once to wake the display, pressing again will toggle the modes.
-I recommend using this version because it preserves the OLED from burn in
+I recommend using this version because it preserves the OLED from burn in.
+Note that you'll have to press the button for at least a second

 All the best :)